salexkidd/box/_sources/docs/api/statement.rst

 box.statement
 =============

-There are some statements as function.
+Statements as a function.
 It's like standard operator module.

 .. automodule:: box.statement
      :members: